G-WOLF9527/Webshop/README.md

 When I upload this project I seen what i did before and I said "Oh my god!
 I can do this and this and this better."
 But I rly want to share this too, because I start with this.

-Later I will rewrite this project, but I don't refactor it.
+Later I will rewrite this project in another version, but I don't refactor it.